You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 That's just the instrument to get people to capitulate and to stop opposing them.

-And then they flower and and and attach all this to civil rights.
+And then they flower and attach all this to civil rights.

-To every public screw district in the U.S., educators to be told to let transgender students use bathrooms matching their genetic gender identity.
+Administration to issue a decree today to every public screw district in the U.S., educators to be told to let transgender students use bathrooms matching their gender identity.

 Ruling will not have the force of law, but we're still going to threaten you anyway if you don't comply.

-The letter to school districts that'll go out today describes what they should do to ensure that none of their students are discriminated against, signed by officials of the Department of Justice and Education, does not have the force of law, but it contains an implicit threat.
+The letter to school districts that will go out today describes what they should do to ensure that none of their students are discriminated against, signed by officials of the Department of Justice and Education, does not have the force of law, but it contains an implicit threat.

-Do what we want in any area of your school curriculum, bathrooms, and if you don't, we're gonna take the money away from.
+Do what we want in any area of your school, curriculum, bathrooms, and if you don't, we're going to take the money away from it.

 And they can't get by without federal money because once the federal money started coming in, they began to budget for it each and every year, and it's spent years in the future.

-North Carolina will not stand by and let our locker rooms and hascral showers be used for social experimentation at the expense of the privacy and the protection of our young boys and girls.
+Quote, North Carolina will not stand by and let our locker rooms and has screw showers be used for social experimentation at the expense of the privacy and the protection of our young boys and girls.

 I don't think it's appropriate for teenage boys and girls to share the same bathroom.

-I don't think how many how many people let me ask you a question.
+I don't think, how many, how many people, let me ask you a question to you conservatives out there.

 How many of you have run into fellow conservatives?